Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 ### Loader Scripts

-When CSF is installed for the first time, two loader :aetherx-axd-file: files are added to your system (if they don't exist).
+- When CSF is installed for the first time, two starter files :aetherx-axd-file: `/usr/local/csf/bin/csfpre.sh` and :aetherx-axd-file: `/usr/local/csf/bin/csfpost.sh` are automatically created on your system (only if they don’t already exist).
+These serve as base loader scripts, giving you a foundation to add your own custom logic later on.
+    - You must create your own pre/post loader folders :aetherx-axd-folder: `/usr/local/include/csf/pre.d/` and :aetherx-axd-folder: `/usr/local/include/csf/post.d/`
+- If you already have existing pre/post loader files in place, CSF will respect your current setup and skip creating the starter versions — allowing you to continue using your existing scripts without interruption.

 <br />